pfesenmeier/pfesenmeier.github.io/content/nice-things-about-rust.md

 In VSCode, if you hover over [ReadAllText](https://docs.microsoft.com/en-us/dotnet/api/system.io.file.readalltext?view=net-6.0), you get a nice little description of all the Errors that can be raised if you call this function.
-But it raises the question if we did not have that documentation, would we know it could throw it all?
+However, if `ReadAllText` is wrapped in another function, the error information is lost unless the author documents it.

 Rust leaves no doubt.
 Rust models recoverable errors in the [Result<T,E>](https://doc.rust-lang.org/std/result/index.html) enum: